akb825/DeepSea/modules/Scene/VectorDrawScene/README.md

 	* `charCount`: the number of characters to display.
 Defaults to all characters.
 	* `shader`: the name of the shader to draw with.
 	* `material`: the name of the material to draw with.
-	* `fontTextureName`: the name of the texture for the font.
+	* `fontTexture`: the name of the texture for the font.
 	* `itemLists`: array of item list names to add the node to.
 * `"VectorImageNode"`
 	* `embeddedResources`: optional set of resources to embed with the node.
 This is an array of maps as expected by `SceneResourcesConvert.convertSceneResources()`.